 Early Notables of the Brabenor family (pre 1700)

-More information is included under the topic Early Brabenor Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Brabenor Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brabenor family

 Early North American immigration records have revealed a number of people bearing the name Brabenor or a variant listed above: Alexander Bremner who settled in Catalina, Newfoundland, in 1822; William Bremner settled in Savannah Ga in 1775; John Bremner settled in Philadelphia in 1813.